pandelislag/landing-code/README.md

 ### What I learned

-This project help me improve my coding skills by building this realistic project.
-I learn how to search some basic information about html and css like margin, padding and fonts.
+This project helps me improve my coding skills by building this app.
+I learn how to search some basic information like margin, padding and fonts.
 I also tried to understand the technology of flexbox and how useful this tool is to create a responsive website.

 ### Continued development

 In future projects i would like to learn more consepts about vannilla Js and try out new techniques.
-Also i want to try learn some libraries of css like bootstrap5 and Sass to make my code more usefull and more effecient.
+Also i want to learn some libraries  like css, bootstrap5 and Sass.
+Ny purpose is to make my code more usefull and more effecient.

 ### Useful resources